wwiskes/EnvDataSci/README.md

-This is a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown) for the purpose of supporting SFSU courses Geog 604/704 Environmental Data Science, and four of the chapters support Geog 9031 Introduction to R.
+This is a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown) for the purpose of supporting SFSU course Geog 604/704 Environmental Data Science.